 The second type of pond that can be used to raise fish is a concrete pond.
 This is very common for fish farmers to raise their fish, especially catfish.

-A Concrete pond is using blocks, sands, and cement to build a habitation for you to raise your fish.
+A Concrete pond is using blocks, sand, and cement to build a habitat for you to raise your fish.

 Constructing concrete ponds requires the help of experts compared to other types of ponds.
 This is so because any mistake in the construction of the pond can lead to leakages and it might cost more to repair than to construct another one.

-One advantage of the concrete pond over the earthen pond is that it can be constructed anywhere eve in your house.
+One advantage of the concrete pond over the earthen pond is that it can be constructed anywhere even in your house.